Skip to main content

 Spravato is only approved for use in a healthcare setting.
 This means that you’ll go to a medical facility to receive and administer your doses.
 The medical staff at the facility will monitor you during and at least 2 hours after treatments.
 And they’ll let you know when it’s OK to leave the facility.

-There may be a few things you want to bring with you to your Spravato treatment sessions.
+It may be helpful to bring some comfort items with you to your Spravato treatment sessions.
 Keep in mind that you’ll be at the appointments for at least 2 hours after receiving the medication.
 And a calm state of mind may help lessen negative side effects from Spravato.
 So think about things that help you relax and feel comfortable and safe.
 This might include:

 • Headphones and a device to listen to music